 - While seated, pump both arms over your head for 30 seconds, and then rapidly tap your feet on the floor for 30 seconds.
 Repeat 3-5 times.

-No puffs exercises
+No puffs exercises for the workplace

 Afraid the phone will ring and you’ll sound like a lion is chasing you?
 Less breathless exercises may include